quantifiedcode/python-anti-patterns/docs/correctness/else_clause_on_loop_without_a_break_statement.rst

 Insert a ``break`` statement into the loop ..........................................

-If the ``else`` clause should not always execute at the end of a loop clause, then the module should add a ``break`` statement within the loop block.
+If the ``else`` clause should not always execute at the end of a loop clause, then the code should add a ``break`` statement within the loop block.

 .. code:: python